Lynn Syms (center) at an AFIPO benefit event at the Pierre, New York. Photo by Chris Lee.

 Do you have any classical music favorites?

 I really enjoy it all tremendously.
 I could turn on anything, but I guess I would say Mozart is my favorite.
 I find it happy music, particularly the piano concertos.
-But different kinds of classical music speak to me in a different way.
+But different kinds of classical music speak to me in different ways.

 The Sy Syms Foundation has recently announced a $100,000 matching grant— dollar for dollar—to anyone that donates to our digital programming.
 What’s the power behind a matching grant?